gchq/gaffer-doc/docs/federation-changes.md

 ### Breaking change

 #### No longer supported graphIds option on an OperationChain
-Previously, if you wanted to send an entire OperationChain to a specific graph, you could use the `graphIds` option on the chain, like so:
+Previously, if you wanted to send an entire OperationChain to a specific subgraph, you could use the `graphIds` option on the chain, like so:
 ```json
 {
     "class": "uk.gov.gchq.gaffer.operation.OperationChain",